SDP bounds on quantum codes: A Lov asz bound

-Recall that $\vartheta(G)$ upper bounds the independence number $\a(G)$, i.e., the maximum size of a set of disconnected vertices of a graph $G$.
+Recall that $\vartheta(G)$ upper bounds the independence number $\a(G)$, i.e., the maximum size of a set with pairwise disconnected vertices.
 Let $G'$ be the confusability graph of a self-dual code with the identity vertex removed.
-Then two vertices $a,b\in V$ are disconnected if they satisfy
+Then two vertices $a,b\in V$ are disconnected if and only if they satisfy all the following conditions,